 Change File Permissions in Mac OS X

 You can instantly change file permissions in Mac OS X without getting your hands dirty in the command line by using the Finder instead.
-All you need to do is access the “Get Info” panel for the file in question, so locate the file you want to adjust and then proceed with the instructions.
+All you need to do is access the “Get Info” panel for the file, folder, or application in question.
+These instructions demonstrate locating the file permissions manager, and how to adjust privileges for items found in OS X.

 - Select the file or app in the Finder you want to edit permissions for